aaronicsubstances/shrewd-evolver/README.md

      4. For web applications, prefer reverse proxying to self-hosting feature of some web frameworks.
 Leverage URL rewriting modules, FastCGI modules and programming language connector modules of reverse proxies such as Apache, Nginx or IIS to abstract multiple web deployments behind a single URL namespace.
 A use case for this is migrating a web application from one version of its framework and programming language to another.

 About measures which make it easier to discover an architecture from its implementation:
   1. enforce code architecture by implementing modular boundaries with serializable, HTTP-like communication protocols.
-See https://github.com/aaronicsubstances/cskabomu for details.
   4. encode database schema and entity-relational or property-graph model into data storage in such a way that it can be extracted by database reverse-engineering tools.
      1. This is especially important for NoSQL databases which are usually without a database schema.
      2. For simple SQL designs, the database schema may approximate the entity-relational model.